SharonFaith/photo-gallery/README.md

-#   PICTURE APP (STILL IN PROGRESS, NOT YET COMPLETED)
+#   PICTURE APP
 #### A web application
 #### By **Sharon Faith**
 ## Description
 Picture app is a web application that allows users to view pictures of different categories.
 They can search for specific categories and filter results according to the location the picture was taken.
+On clicking on a picture, a modal displays an enlarged version of the image as well as more details about the image.